uzdun/CodeableModels/README.md

 ## Deployment

-No specific instructions so far; simply import from the `codeableModels` module like:
+No specific instructions so far; simply import from the `codeable_models` module like:

 ```
-from codeableModels import CMetaclass, CClass, CObject, CAttribute, CException, CEnum, CStereotype
+from codeable_models import CMetaclass, CClass, CObject, CAttribute, CException, CEnum, CStereotype
 ```

 ## Built With